Dreaming381/Latios-Framework/README.md

 are vector-based transforms that can represent non-uniform scale without ever creating shear.
 This module comes with a fully functional custom transform system with automatic baking and systems, offering more features, performance, and determinism than what is shipped with Unity.
+Unlike Unity Transforms, the QVVS Transform System is an always up-to-date system, meaning any change made to a transform will automatically sync with the rest of the hierarchy immediately.

 If you wish to use Unity Transforms instead, you can enable a compatibility mode for all other modules using the scripting define LATIOS_TRANSFORMS_UNITY.
 Some features in the other modules will be disabled when you do this.

-**Common Reasons to Use QVVS Transforms:**

--   You want a good transform hierarchy solution

-**Common Reasons to Use Unity Transforms:**

--   You use Unity Physics, Unity Character Controller, or Unity NetCode

 ### Calci